 (a) Geocomposite Drain Strips.
 Geocomposite drain strips shall be centered between the columns of soil nails as shown on the Plans.
 The drain strips shall be at least 12 inches wide and placed with the geotextile side against the ground.
 The strips shall be secured to the excavation face and shotcrete prevented from contaminating the geotextile.
 Drain strips shall be vertically continuous.
 Splices shall be made with a 12 inch minimum overlap such that the flow of water is not impeded.
 Drain plate and connector pipe shall be installed at the base of each strip as shown on the plans.
 Damage to the geocomposite drain strip which may interrupt the flow of water shall be repaired.

-(b) Footing Drains.
-Footing drains shall collect groundwater from the drainage system and be installed at the bottom of each wall as shown on the plans.
+(b) Underdrains.
+Underdrains shall collect groundwater from the drainage system and be installed at the bottom of each wall as shown on the plans.
 The drainage geotextile shall envelope the footing drain aggregate and pipe and conform to the dimensions of the trench.
 The drainage geotextile shall overlap on top of the drainage aggregate as shown on the plans.
 Damaged or defective drainage geotextile shall be repaired or replaced.

 Shotcrete Facing.
-The initial shotcrete facing and final shotcrete facing (if required) shall be installed in accordance with Section 641.
+The initial shotcrete facing shall be installed in accordance with Section 641.
 Membrane curing compound shall not be used.
 Maturity meters shall be used to monitor all shotcrete in accordance with subsection 641.05.

 (a) Initial Face Finish.
 Shotcrete finish shall be either an undisturbed gun finish as applied from the nozzle or a rod, broom, wood float, rubber float, steel trowel or rough screeded finish as shown on the Plans.